c16267/c16267.github.io/index.md

 # Jungmin Shin

 I am a **Postdoctoral Researcher in the Department of Biomedical Informatics at The Ohio State University**, working with [Dr. Dongjun Chung](https://sites.google.com/site/statdchung/).
-I received my Ph.D. in Statistics from Korea University under [Dr. Seung Jun Shin](https://www.sjshin.net/) and my M.S. in Statistics from Purdue University.
+I received my Ph.D. in Statistics from Korea University under [Dr. Seung Jun Shin](https://www.sjshin.net/), my M.S. in Statistics from Purdue University, and B.S. in Mathematics from Korea Military Academy.

 My methodological research spans **high-dimensional statistics, sufficient dimension reduction, statistical deep learning, and spatial statistics**, with applications to bulk RNA-seq, single-cell and spatial omics, and multi-omics integration.
-I also serve as a **lead biostatistician for immuno-oncology studies** at OSU, working with longitudinal biomarkers, survival outcomes, cytokine assays, spectral flow cytometry, scRNA-seq, TCR-seq, Visium HD, and Stereo-seq.
+I also serve as a **biostatistician for immuno-oncology studies** at OSU, working with longitudinal biomarkers, survival outcomes, cytokine assays, spectral flow cytometry, scRNA-seq, TCR-seq, Visium HD, and Stereo-seq.

 Before my current academic research career, I **served in the Republic of Korea Army for 14 years (retired Major)** and taught mathematics and statistics at the Korea Military Academy.